Ancient Andes

 Monumental geoglyphs, ancient cities, beautiful textiles, and masterful stonework—dive into the history of the Ancient Andes

-What is the ancient Andes?
+What is the Ancient Andes?

 The ancient Andes refers to Indigenous societies that flourished in the region of the Andes Mountain range, including parts of Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina